 - Method three: Use HTML Post-Processing rules

-Method one: Insecure Content Fixer plugin
+Method two: Insecure Content Fixer Plugin

-Use Method one if the URL in the Inspect Element console is your own domain.
+Use Method two if the URL in the Inspect Element console is your own domain.
 First, install the SSL Insecure Content Fixer plugin.
 This plugin will replace elements on the page depending on the options that are specified within the settings.
 The settings we recommend within the plugin are illustrated below.

 After making these changes, be sure to also use the Purge All Caches button in the WordPress Admin Dashboard.